deck07/commerce/README.md

 Client (public facing app):[aosapplicationtest-deck07.vercel.app](https://aosapplicationtest-deck07.vercel.app)

 All configured using vercel setup wizard.
 Vercel automatically configured api keys.
-Could also be done if already bigcommerce store already exist.
+Could also be done if bigcommerce store already exists.
 API keys should be generated manually.

 Integration with local setup was configured using [vercel cli](https://vercel.com/cli)